 Nylon is also known as Polyamide or PA.
 Nylon plastic is an engineering-grade thermoplastic.
 It is used in consumer goods, automotive, electronics, and more.

-Even though there are different polyamides, they are all characterized by high temperature, chemical, and electrical resistances due to their crystalline structure.
+Even though there are different polyamides, they are generally characterized by good heat resistance, chemical resistance, and electrical insulating properties resulting from their partially crystalline structure and strong hydrogen bonding between polymer chains.
 This material is durable, versatile, and exhibits high tensile strength and fatigue resistance in terms of mechanical properties.
 It also possesses excellent abrasion and friction behavior.
-Nylon can also be easily flame retarded.
-Its melting point varies by grade, but the most commonly used grade, nylon 6, has a melting temperature of 428 °F (220 °C).
-Nylon 6/6 is 509 °F (265 °C.)
+Nylon can be made flame-retardant through the addition of specific additives, but unmodified nylon is flammable and melts when burning.
+Its melting point varies by grade, but the most commonly used grade, nylon 6, has a melting temperature of 428 °F (220 °C), while nylon 6/6 melts at approximately 509 °F (265 °C).

 What Is the Purpose of Using Nylon?